 Step 2: Disconnect it.
 Disconnect your rain barrel from the downspout it’s connected to.

 Step 3: Store it.
 Store your rain barrel and its components in a dry location such as a garage, shed, or basement.
-Rain barrels can be stored outdoors, just be sure it is stored in a place or manner in which it does not collect water.
+Rain barrels can be stored outdoors, just be sure it is stored in a dry place or in a manner in which it does not collect water.

 Tip: If you need to store your rain barrel outdoors, store it upside down to prevent rainwater and snowmelt from getting inside it.

-Thanks to our longtime partnership with Coca-Cola Consolidated and local partners, including James City County, Lynchburg Water Resources, Richmond Department of Public Utilties/RVAH2O, and Richmond Public Library, the James River Association distributed 200 rain barrels across the James River basin through the River Hero Homes program in 2022.
-We are already planning rain barrel workshops for next year.
-If you are interested in being notified about future rain barrel workshops, click here to sign up to receive notifications.
+Thanks to our longtime partnership with Coca-Cola Consolidated, a new partnership with Mt.
+Olive Pickle Company, and local partners, the James River Association distributed 144 rain barrels across the James River basin through its River Hero Homes program in 2023.
+If you are interested in being notified about future rain barrel workshops, click here.